0xAX/linux-insides/Booting/linux-bootstrap-2.md

-Linux internals
-================================================================================

 Kernel booting process.
 Part 2.
+================================================================================

+First steps in the kernel setup
 --------------------------------------------------------------------------------

 We started to dive into linux kernel internals in the previous [part](https://github.com/0xAX/linux-insides/blob/master/boot/linux-bootstrap-1.md) and saw the initial part of the kernel setup code.
 We stopped at the first call of the `main` function (which is the first function written in C) from [arch/x86/boot/main.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/main.c).
 Here we will continue to research of the kernel setup code and see what is `protected mode`, some preparation for transition to it, the heap and console initialization, memory detection and many many more.
 So...
 Let's go ahead.